 Things To Do In The Blue Mountains

-This breakdown of the best things to do in the Australian Blue Mountains focuses on the areas in and around the towns of Katoomba and Leura.
-It is throughout these two locations that the fantastic Blue Mountains Explorer hop-on hop-off bus tour operates.
 This open-top sightseeing excursion is the easiest means by which to travel to all of the area's top landmarks and attractions.
-Buses make frequent departures from right outside Katoomba Railway Station, thereby saving time and easing hassle should you arrive by train from Sydney.
+Their buses make frequent departures beginning outside Katoomba Railway Station, thereby saving time and easing hassle should you arrive by train from Sydney.

 At the Blue Mountains Chocolate Company you can spectate a professional chocolatier work his craft in a glass walled kitchen.
 The Chocolate Co. also offers cooking classes for up to 4 people so long as they're booked in advance.
 If you're not savouring sweet delights there's also numerous quirky museums and art galleries throughout Katoomba and Leura.